SpoonX/wetland/doc/installation.md

 `$ nvm install node`

-If you are new to Node.js, you can download its latest version [here](https://nodejs.org/en/download/current/).
-Only after that you will be able to install and use wetland.
+If you are new to Node.js, you can download the latest version [here](https://nodejs.org/en/download/current/).
+You will need to install node if you wish to use wetland.

 ###Your database
- Wetland offers support to all of the following:
+ Wetland offers support for all of the following:

  #####PostgresSQL
  `$ npm install --save pg`